aneeg/dual-modal-learning/codes/Data/README.md

 # Some Notes:
-1st run the dataPreLSTM.m code
+1st run the dataPreLSTM.m code.

-then the ouput will be saved in the Data folder
+The ouput will be saved in the Data folder